Central Presbyterian Church (Waxahachie, Texas)

 Central Presbyterian Church (CPC) is a historic church at 402 N. College in Waxahachie, Texas.

 About

 Each of the 250+ members is from varied denominational backgrounds, united together for the glory of God and the love of Christ that surpasses all knowledge.
-Central Presbyterian has a dynamic youth group and strong ties to Presbyterian Children’s Homes and Services.
+Central Presbyterian has a youth group and strong ties to Presbyterian Children’s Homes and Services.
 It is an established church in a historic community.
 CPC is part of Grace Presbytery and Presbyterian Church (USA).